Alochke/Workshop-in-InfoSec-assignment-1/README.md

 static void destroy_hooks(int max)
     Deletes hook with index less than max from existance and frees kernel's allocated memory.

+    Parameters:
+    - max (int): Hooks with indecies in [0,max] will be unregisterred.

 static int __init LKM_init(void)
     The module initialization function.